 Integrated Regional Water Management Plan

-The Regional Water Management Group for the IRWMP formed a cooperative to prepare a Salt Nutrient Management Plan (SNMP) for the Santa Clara River Valley East Ground Water Subbasin to comply with the State's Recycled Water Policy.
+SNMP: The RWMG for the USCR IRWM Region formed a cooperative to prepare a Salt Nutrient Management Plan (SNMP) for the Santa Clara River Valley East Ground Water Subbasin to comply with the State's Recycled Water Policy.
 The SNMP was prepared using guidance set forth by the Los Angeles Regional Water Quality Control Board and presents an evaluation of the salt and nutrients, and current and proposed water resource management practices in the Santa Clarita Valley.
 The document was adopted by the Los Angeles Regional Water Quality Control Board on December 8, 2016.
 On May 16, 2017, the State Water Resources Control Board approved the amendment and resolution to incorporate salt and nutrient measures into the Los Angeles Basin Plan.
 A copy of the SNMP and Appendices can be found here.
-For more information please contact Cathy Z. Hollomon at (661) 297-1600 Extension 282.
+For more information please contact Rick Viergutz at (661) 297-1600 Extension 281.

-The USCR RWMG is engaging with the Greater LA and Watershed's Coalition of Ventura County Regional Water Management Groups to prepare a Disadvantaged Community Involvement Program throughout their jurisdictions with the help of $9.8 million in grant funding from the Proposition 1 IRWM Grant Program.
+Disadvantaged Community Involvement Program: The USCR RWMG is engaging with the Greater LA and Watershed's Coalition of Ventura County Regional Water Management Groups to implement a Disadvantaged Community Involvement Program throughout their jurisdictions with the help of $9.8 million in grant funding from the Proposition 1 IRWM Grant Program.
 This group is known as the Disadvantaged Community Involvement Program Task Force (DACIP Task Force) and consists of members from the three IRWMs.
-The DACIP Task Force meets monthly.
+The DACIP Task Force meets monthly, or as needed.
 Participation by interested parties is highly encouraged.

-If you have any questions about USCR related efforts in the Disadvantaged Community Involvement Program grant application please contact the USCR DACIP Task Force members: Heather Merenda at the City of Santa Clarita or Rick Viergutz at Castaic Lake Water Agency.
+If you have any questions about USCR related efforts in the Disadvantaged Community Involvement Program, please contact the USCR DACIP Task Force members: Heather Merenda at the City of Santa Clarita or Rick Viergutz at Santa Clarita Valley Water Agency.
 Heather Merenda can be reached by email at: firstname.lastname@example.org or by phone at (661) 284-1413, and Rick Viergutz can be reached by email at: email@example.com or by phone at (661) 513-1281.

-More information about the activities can be found at the DACIP Website
+More information about the activities can be found at the DACIP Website.

 The Santa Clara River is the largest river system in southern California that remains in a relatively natural state.
 The river originates in the northern slopes of the San Gabriel Mountains in north Los Angeles County, traverses in a westerly direction into Ventura County and discharges into the Pacific Ocean.
 The river runs approximately 100 miles from its headwater near Acton, California to its outlet, the ocean, and drains an area approximately 1,634 square miles.
 Approximately forty percent of the watershed is contained in Los Angeles County and 60 percent in Ventura County.